NeuralFlex/Gen-AI-Roadmap/interviewer_chatbot/README.md

 1. Enter an **interview topic** (e.g., “Python”, “R Language”, “Machine Learning”).
 2. Choose the **question type** – `broad`, `narrow_up`, or `follow_up`.

-The system will then conduct a full AI-driven interview session in the terminal.
+The system will then conduct a complete AI-driven interview session directly in the terminal.

----

-✅ **Ready to Use!**
-You can now run and extend your **LangGraph-powered terminal interview chatbot** to support new interview types, topics, and logic flows — all from your terminal.